 The international community has long been concerned about Iran’s military arsenal.
 Since the 1979 revolution, the United States and the United Nations have imposed several embargoes on Tehran’s purchase of conventional weapons.
 The last U.N. embargo on Iran’s purchase of conventional weapons was lifted on October 18, 2020.
 Ending the embargo had been a key incentive for Iran’s cooperation on unconventional weapons in the 2015 nuclear deal.

-In late April 2020, the United States announced a new diplomatic initiative to extend the U.N. embargo limiting Iran’s ability to purchase conventional weapons, which is due to expire on October 18, 2020.
-The embargo limits all U.N. member states from selling weaponry – including battle tanks, armored combat vehicles, large caliber artillery systems, combat aircraft, attack helicopters, warships, missiles or missile systems and spare parts – to the Islamic Republic.
+In late April 2020, the Trump administration announced a new diplomatic initiative to extend the U.N. embargo on conventional weapons.
+It limited all U.N. member states from selling weaponry – including battle tanks, armored combat vehicles, large caliber artillery systems, combat aircraft, attack helicopters, warships, missiles or missile systems and spare parts – to the Islamic Republic.
 The U.S. initiative involved multiple options, but each faced many hurdles.

 - Carter Administration: The first embargo was imposed by the United States after the takeover of the U.S. Embassy in November 1979.

 - Reagan Administration: Additional embargoes were imposed during the Iran-Iraq War between 1980 and 1988.
 In 1983, the United States launched Operation Staunch, a worldwide diplomatic effort to block arms supplies – especially spare parts for U.S. equipment provided under the monarchy – to Iran.
 The Reagan administration pressured other governments to halt arms sales to Iran.
 It also imposed restrictions on exports to Iran of items that could be adapted for military use.